ulfalizer/Kconfiglib/README.rst

 - `genconfig <https://github.com/ulfalizer/Kconfiglib/blob/master/genconfig.py>`_

 ``genconfig`` is intended to be run at build time.
-It generates a C header for the configuration and (optionally) information that can be used to rebuild only files that reference Kconfig symbols that have changed value.
+It generates a C header from the configuration and (optionally) information that can be used to rebuild only files that reference Kconfig symbols that have changed value.